zhuminjie/OpenSeesPyDoc/src/animate_deformedshape.rst

 						  timeScale = 1, Movie='none')

-   Displays an animation of the deformed structure by reading data from a saved output database. **ffmpeg** codecs are required to save the animation as a movie (.mp4).
+   Displays an animation of the deformed structure by reading data from a saved output database.
+For large models, the process of creating animation can take upto a few minutes. **ffmpeg** codecs are required to save the animation as a movie (.mp4).

    ========================  =============================================================================================